kiranrangaraj/UFO-Sightings-Website-Design/README.md

 * Created a basic HTML web page.

-* Used the UFO Sightings dataset in the form of an array of JavaScript objects to append a table to the web page and added new rows of data for each of UFO sighting.
+* Used the UFO Sightings data set in the form of an array of JavaScript objects to append a table to the web page and added new rows of data for each of UFO sighting.

 * Created columns for `date/time`, `city`, `state`, `country`, `shape`, and `comment`.